bjarkividars/531-midterm/backend/README.md

 - `POST /upload-knowledge-files/` - Upload files to the knowledge base
 - `GET /knowledge-files/` - List all files in the knowledge base
 - `DELETE /knowledge-files/{filename}` - Delete a file from the knowledge base
-- `WebSocket /ws/transcribe` - WebSocket endpoint for real-time audio transcription and responses
+- `WebSocket /ws/unified` - WebSocket endpoint for Raspberry Pi client (joystick navigation and audio streaming)

 ## Project Structure